scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 Now, we're going to move this stuff out of our way, for some other day

 1. Close the editor panes you have open to these files
-1. Click on the "bash" tab in the bottom console
+1. right click on the container and click on SSH terminal.
+A new pane opens.
 1. type `ls`
 1. type `ls -l` for more info
 1. type `mkdir hello`
 1. type `mv *.html hello` and `mv *.css hello`
-1. type `ls` to see what happened
+1. type `ls` to see what happened (and look in the file browser)
+1. type `cd hello` to go to that folder
+1. type `ls` to see the files
+1. right click on the container and click on "refresh"

 Now, we'll look at the new location:

 1. open the `hello` folder in the file browser
-1. open the `hello-world.html` file
+1. open `fred.html`
-1. run it (click on the green circle with the white arrow)
-1. open the file in a new browser tab by clicking on the URL in the lower console
+1. preview it
 1. notice that the URL now has `/hello/` spliced in
-1. try both the `fred` and `george` links.
-Which one worked?
-Why?
+1. try the links.
+Do they work?

 ## URLs